CSBP-CPSE/OpenTabulate/README.md

 The management and progression of the project is openly available as well at [taiga.io - OpenBusinessRepository](https://tree.taiga.io/project/virtualtorus-openbusinessrepository/).

+## Open data contribution

+Our repository already contains a source file section and `sources.csv` for open data that we have obtained and points of reference to that data.
+In the future we plan to host the processed and cleaned data on a server for the public to download.

+We are open to people contributing business data under the open data license.
+This can vary from referring us to data we do not have on the list or communicating with us directly if you are a group that maintains business data.
+We do not have a rigid process in doing this, but it would be appreciated that if you do refer us to data, that you write a source file for it (see documentation references below).

 ## Installation

 The host of the production system must be a Linux-based operating system, so packages such as `coreutils` are (often) included by default.
 Simply clone the repository: